 The wonderful thing about writing is that you can do it in bits and pieces of time.
 You can write almost anywhere and on anything.
 If snatches of time are all you can afford then you can still make progress.
-Much of my book Where The Light Lives was written here and there, between baby naps, at night, and on Sunday afternoons (I gave up tv, cleaning and bike rides!).
+Much of my book Where The Light Lives was written here and there, between baby naps, at night, and on Sunday afternoons (I gave up tv, cleaning, and bike rides!).
 But it was in the ‘tiny times’ that I made stratospheric progress, in those seemingly inconsequential everyday pauses.

 These days, people like to write on devices, but it’s also good to get a little old fashioned with your writing.
 Carry a notebook around with you wherever you go.
 Or leave paper and pen in the places you frequent.
-You’ll be amazed how often a perfectly fantastic idea, line or word arises when you’re sitting on the toilet, taking a shower, washing dishes, hanging out laundry, standing in a cue, buying groceries or driving your car.
+You’ll be amazed how often a perfectly fantastic idea, line, or word arises when you’re sitting on the toilet, taking a shower, washing dishes, hanging out laundry, standing in a cue, buying groceries, or driving your car.
 If you don’t jot it down, there and then (or thereabouts), you’ll have a sleepless night trying to recall the magic!

 Tip 5: See your writing as having real value

 I see writing as a spiritual act.
 It’s time to get in touch with my higher aspect.
 It’s my relaxation, meditation, and therapy.
-I value it also because it brings me together with my readers wherever they are in the world.
+I also value it because it brings me together with my readers wherever they are in the world.
 If you see your writing time as something that is nourishing and sacred to your life, you add value to it.
 If you see your words are a way of passing on hope, inspiration, and knowledge to others, you add value to it.

 I hope these tips have been helpful to you.
 Let me know which one you think is the most beneficial and how you go finding more time to write.
 If you have a writer friend, please share this post!